petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/managing-user-data/enabling-gdpr-compliance-for-cookies.md

 **Link Display Text**: Specify the text that appears as the link to the cookie policy page.

-**Strictly Necessary Cookies Description**: Add details about the cookies that are necessary for the proper functioning of your site.
+**Strictly Necessary Cookies Description**: Describe the cookies that are necessary for the proper functioning of your site.

-**Functional Cookies Description**: Add details about cookies that provide enhanced functionality and personalization.
+**Functional Cookies Description**: Describe cookies you store to provide enhanced functionality and personalization.
 You can check the *Prechecked* checkbox to enable this when the user opens the consent panel.

-**Performance Cookies Description**: Add details about performance cookies and how they measure and improve the overall performance of the website by counting visits, traffic sources, and page popularity while maintaining full data privacy.
+**Performance Cookies Description**: Describe performance cookies you store, including how they measure and improve the overall performance of the website by counting visits, traffic sources, and page popularity, and any steps you have taken to maintain full data privacy.
 You can check the *Prechecked* checkbox to enable this when the user opens the consent panel.

-**Personalization Cookies Description**: Add details about how cookies personalize the user experience by building a profile of the users and showing relevant ads.
+**Personalization Cookies Description**: Describe cookies that personalize the user experience.
+For example, you might have cookies that build a profile of users to show relevant ads.
 By not allowing personalization cookies, users may receive less targeted advertising.
 You can check the *Prechecked* checkbox to enable this when the user opens the consent panel.

 See also: